AnyStories/plugins/packages/in_app_purchase/in_app_purchase/example/README.md

 This plugin is in beta.
 Please use with caution and file any potential issues you see on our [issue tracker](https://github.com/flutter/flutter/issues/new/choose).

-There's a significant amount of setup required for testing in app purchases successfully, including registering new app IDs and store entries to use for testing in both the Play Developer Console and App Store Connect.
+There's a significant amount of setup for testing in app purchases successfully, including registering new app IDs and store entries to use for testing in both the Play Developer Console and App Store Connect.
 Both Google Play and the App Store require developers to configure an app with in-app items